SungJooK/SungJooK.github.io/_pages/Research.md

   * with Hajime Shimao, Warut Kherm-am-nuai, and Maxim Cohen

 * How Does a Sales-agent’s Network Structure Impact her Sales Performance?
 Evidence from a Multilevel-marketing Firm
-  * with Wreeto Kar, S. Siddarth, and Byeongyeon Kim
+  * with Wreeto Kar, S. Siddarth, and Byungyeon Kim